 Booking channels where the supplier remains hidden until after the purchase is complete.
 Hotwire is an example of a booking channel that is opaque – they sell rooms for a hotel based on their star rating, location, rate, etc.

-Online Travel Agent.
-Examples: Booking.com, Expedia and their partners.
-An online travel agency (OTA) arranges and sells accommodations, tours, transportation and trips on an online platform for travelers.
+Online Travel Agency – Examples: Booking.com, Expedia, and their partners.
+An online travel agency (OTA) arranges and sells accommodations, tours, transportation, and trips on an online platform for travelers.
 They are third parties who sell services on behalf of other companies.
 Hotels use these channels to gain more exposure and Market Share.
 OTA’s have large Marketing budgets and are able to provide external marketing and reach a wide audience.
 Hotels pay the OTA’s through a percentage of the room rate.

 On the books is the term used when reviewing how much business has been booked for future months.
 For example, August has a total of 250 room nights and $75,000 in room revenue OTB.

-Point of Sale system: a system which allows the processing and recording of transactions between a company and their consumers, at the time in which goods and/or services are purchased.
+Point of Sale system: a system that allows the processing and recording of transactions between a company and their consumers at the time in which goods and/or services are purchased.

-Rate parity is the practice of maintaining consistent rates actross all distribution channels – regardless of OTA commission.
+Rate parity is the practice of maintaining consistent rates across all distribution channels – regardless of OTA commission.
 The means that rates travelers see on OTA websites are the same as those on our own hotels website.
-As an example, if a promotion was offered for a 3 night lenght of stay to Expedia and not offered to any other OTA or our direct website, Expedia would show a lower rate for a 3 night shop and would cause rate parity across the other OTA channels and our website.
-When this occurs a hotel can be less profitable and it also can adversely effect ranking and relationships with other OTA partners.
+As an example, if a promotion was offered for a 3-night length of stay to Expedia and not offered to any other OTA or our direct website, Expedia would show a lower rate for a 3-night shop and would cause rate parity across the other OTA channels and our website.
+When this occurs, a hotel can be less profitable, and it also can adversely affect ranking and relationships with other OTA partners.

 REV is an abbreviation used to indicate the data you are viewing is revenue.